whblondeau/json-declarative-tools/jn-path/README.md

 #### Things the examples show

-JSNPaths are composed of square-bracketed **steps**.
+JNPaths are composed of square-bracketed **steps**.
 Each step represents traversal down into the JSON object.
 Typically, this is a direct traversal to a child node.
 (The special descent shortcut expression `[**]` is the only exception to this.)

 **`namexpr` name expressions:**